ibanner56/NotRubyButChef/Mains/VegetarianSwedishMeatballs.md

 # Summary
 **Time: 3-5 hours**
 **Feeds: 8**
 This recipe is meant to sit and cook for a long while so the gravy can get just right and the meatballs can absorb some of the flavor.
-I prefer to cook this recipe in a dutch oven, since it holds its heat so well and lets me use just one dish to cook the recipe.
+This recipe also scales really well.
+If I want to make this for more people I usually just multiply the recipe by 1.5.

 # Ingredients
 - 4 Tbsp unsalted butter